NI-Measurement-Plug-Ins/pcba-fct/README.md

   - Open an existing project or create a new manual layout.
   - Available measurements should be populated and visible.
   - At least one measurement or instrument needs to be selected for the *Large Panel*.
   - Once open, the measurement will need a pinmap matching the instrument names created in NI MAX.
-See additional help on creating a new pinmap can refer to [here](https://www.ni.com/docs/en-US/bundle/instrumentstudio/page/create-new-pin-map.html).
+For additional help on creating a new pin map, see [here](https://www.ni.com/docs/en-US/bundle/instrumentstudio/page/create-new-pin-map.html).
   - Click `Run` to run the measurement.
 - TestStand:
   - Create a TestStand sequence.